 Beekeepers make and repair chickens and divide the colonies to replace or increase the number of bees throughout the year.
 They continually inspect bees using chicken tools and smokers, and test drunkards for pests, parasites, and diseases, destroying sick bees and pets where needed.
 They can analyze and test the microorganisms themselves or transmit them for analysis.

-They need heavy machinery such as trucks and tractors, driving skills; Mechanical skills for repairing equipment are also useful for producing and repairing useful drunk boxes and should be familiar with various beekeeping techniques.
+They need heavy machineries such as trucks and tractors, and driving skills; Mechanical skills for repairing equipment are also useful for producing and repairing useful drunk boxes, and should be familiar with various beekeeping techniques.
 If other bees are involved in the production and marketing of products, beekeepers need to be able to evaluate the quality of the products; Learn Royal Jelly and Propolis, and how to handle them.
 They need marketing and business acumen, especially if engaged in retail or business management.

 Anyone can keep bees, but each Aviar site must be registered with the Ministry of Agriculture and Forestry to help monitor the diseases infected by bees.
 Many apiaries simply sell honey and fight for a living, so they can act as apiary consultants or laboratory determinants.